affiliate disclosure

 As users scroll down to the viewpoint, your website loads the media content that becomes visible in the user’s browser viewing area.

-Generally, you can use lazy load every visual element on the page:
+Generally, you can use lazy load for every visual element on the page:

 • Post images